Classic Braised Corned Beef and Cabbage with Roasted Root Vegetables

 - 2 tablespoons arrowroot powder dissolved in enough water to make a pourable paste Add to list

-- Chopped dill and/or parsley for garnish Add to list
+- Chopped dill or parsley, for garnish Add to list

-Place the corned beef brisket, along with its spices and the red wine, in a pot.
-Add enough water to cover the brisket, place the lid on the pot and simmer very gently for approximately 2 to 2-1/2 hours or until fork tender.
+Place corned beef brisket, along with its spices and red wine, in a pot.
+Add enough water to cover the brisket.
+Place the lid on the pot and simmer very gently for approximately 2 to 2 1/2 hours or until fork tender.

 Remove the warm brisket from the cooking liquid and trim it of any excess fat.
 Remove the cabbage and place on a heated serving platter.
 Strain about 2 cups of the cooking liquid into a small pot and bring to a simmer.
-Stir in the arrowroot mixture and stir until thickened (about 3 minutes).
-If you like, stir in 1 tablespoon of chopped dill and/or parsley.
+Stir in the arrowroot mixture and stir until thickened, about 3 minutes.
+If you like, stir in 1 tablespoon of chopped dill or parsley.

-Slice the brisket thinly across the grain, and place it on the platter next to the cabbage.
-Pile on the Roasted Root Vegetables and Leeks and sprinkle with chopped dill and/or parsley.
+Slice brisket thinly across the grain, and place it on the platter next to the cabbage.
+Pile on the Roasted Root Vegetables and Leeks and sprinkle with chopped dill or parsley.
 Serve the thickened corned beef jus and Cranberry Horseradish Sauce on the side.